 Jacoby Brissett, QB, N.C.
 State

-Brissett is thick-bodied, big-armed pocket passer.
+Brissett is a thick-bodied, big-armed pocket passer who has some athleticism.
 The 6-foot-4, 235-pounder doesn't get a lot of attention, but there is a buzz building about him in NFL circles.

-Brissett has completed 78 percent of his passes in 2015 for 809 yards with six touchdowns and zero interceptions.
+Brissett has completed 63 percent of his passes this season for 2,242 yards with 17 touchdowns and three interceptions.
 As a junior, he completed 60 percent of his passes for 2,606 yards with 23 touchdowns and five interceptions.
 In 2011 and 2012, Brissett was a backup at Florida.
 Former Gators head coach Will Muschamp mistakenly chose Jeff Driskel instead of Brissett to be the starter, and that paved the way for Brissett to transfer.